v81d/siths-mathathon-bugs/README.md

 The endpoint `/api/retreiveLeaderboard` is unprotected and can easily be viewed by anyone without any credentials.

 The `retrieve_leaderboard.py` script fetches the entire leaderboard and outputs it into a file.

+### 9. Spoof the Contact Form
+You can send a contact form on someone else's behalf by, again, removing the `disabled=""` tag from the form elements.

+This can be exploited to spam the email service and essentially spoof your identity while doing so.